ruuddrummen/react-signal-forms/README.md

 }
 ```

-The demo includes [an example for array fields](https://ruuddrummen.github.io/react-signal-forms/#array-fields).
-You can find the code in [ArrayFieldsDemo](./demo/src/examples/ArrayFieldDemo.tsx).
+The demo includes [an example for array fields](https://ruuddrummen.github.io/react-signal-forms/#array-fields), and you can find the code in [ArrayFieldsDemo](./demo/src/examples/ArrayFieldDemo.tsx).

 > ℹ️ For better performance when adding and removing items, wrap your array items in [`React.memo()`](https://react.dev/reference/react/memo).
-In the example above this could be done on the `<YourLayout />` component.
-This is also included in the demo.
+In the example above this could be done on the `<YourLayout />` component, and you can also find it used in the demo.

 ## Nested forms